- Academic Advising

 All courses taken by the student and other relevant academic information are included on the student's official academic transcripts, which are maintained by the university's Office of Registration and Records.
 Students can access their unofficial transcripts (and grades) through LOCUS.

-Persons applying to IPS degree programs who have previous education for ministry experience, either in accredited graduate-level programs or in venues where academic credits are not granted (such as diocesan diaconal training or lay ministry education programs), may apply for "advanced standing" or "transfer of credit" in any of the master's degree programs.
+Persons applying to IPS degree programs who participated in substantive ministry education programs, such as diocesan diaconal training or lay ministry education programs, may apply for "Advanced Standing" in any of the master's degree programs.
+"Transfer Credit" requires a transcript from an accredited graduate program.

-For the M.A. degrees, the upper limit for the number of hours granted in either advanced standing or transfer of credit is one-third of the total number of hours required by the degree, e.g., 12 hours in pastoral studies, spirituality, religious education and social justice; 16 hours in pastoral counseling.
-For the M.Div. degree, advanced standing/transfer of credit follows the same pattern as Loyola doctoral programs.
-Up to one-half the total number of hours (36 credit hours) can be transferred from an approved M.A. and/or M.Div. program.
+For the M.A. degrees, the upper limit for the number of hours granted in either advanced standing or transfer credit is one-third of the total number of hours required by the degree, e.g., 12 hours in pastoral studies, spirituality, religious education and social justice; 16 hours in pastoral counseling.
+For the M.Div. degree, advanced standing or transfer credit follows the same pattern as Loyola doctoral programs.
+Up to one-half the total number of hours (36 credit hours) can be transferred from an approved M.A. program.

-Requests for advanced standing or transfer of credit must be made in writing to the Graduate Program Director responsible for the student's particular degree being applied to, accompanied by an official transcript of those credits; or, in the case of substantive educational programs not granting academic credit, by a complete written description of specific learning experiences as proof of competence.
-The Graduate Program Director will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.
+Requests for advanced standing or transfer credit must be made in writing to the IPS Director, and must be accompanied by an official transcript of those credits; or, in the case of substantive ministry education programs, by a complete written description of specific learning experiences as proof of competence.
+The IPS Director will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.
 In each case, IPS seeks to be fair in recognizing ministry competencies already achieved and in maintaining the integrity and focus of its own degree programs.

 Withdrawal from the University

-An enrolled student who wishes to withdraw from the university during any semester must notify the Director of IPS and his or her graduate program director in writing (email is sufficient).
+An enrolled student who wishes to withdraw from the university during any semester must notify the Director of IPS and his or her academic advisor in writing (email is sufficient).
 A student is considered to be in attendance until such notice has been received.
 All financial refunds or obligations are dated from the date of the formal notice of withdrawal and not from the date of the last class attended (see Schedule of Classes for tuition refund policy).
-It is the student's obligation to inform the Graduate Program Director promptly of the intention to withdraw.
+It is the student's obligation to inform the academic advisor promptly of the intention to withdraw.
 Telephone messages or non-attendance in class are not official notification.

 A student may be required to withdraw from the university because of academic deficiency, lack of sufficient progress toward completion of degree requirements, failure to adhere to university requirements, degree requirements and/or regulations for conduct or failure to meet financial obligations to the university.